About us: staff and sponsors

 Sponsoring research institutions:

-The Greek Ministry of Culture and Sport and its Ephorates authorise and supervise our research programme according to Greek antiquities law.
-Since 2002 the supervising body has been the Ephorate of Antiquities of Lasithi; from 2022, due to administrative changes at the Karphi site it will be the Ephorate of Antiquities of Heraklion, which has also supported Wallace's work at the nearby site of Papoura from 2022.
+The Greek Ministry of Culture and Sport and its Ephorates authorise and supervise our research programme according to Greek archaeological law.
+Since 2002 the supervising body for Wallace's work at Karphi was the Ephorate of Antiquities of Lasithi; from 2022, due to administrative changes at the Karphi site has been the Ephorate of Antiquities of Heraklion, which has also supported Wallace's work at the nearby site of Papoura from 2022.
 We warmly thank them both for the time, effort and expertise put into the research project by their staff.

-The Polish Institute of Archaeology at Athens (PAIA) with Krzysztof Nowicki as the director of record, will make permit applications for work on the site from 2022.
+The Polish Institute of Archaeology at Athens (PAIA) with Krzysztof Nowicki as the director of record, has made successful permit applications for our work on the site from 2023.

 The US/Greek nonprofit HERITΛGE from 2021, formerly the Heritage Management Organization, channels and audits public funds and oversees and advises on our training and outreach activities

-The British School at Athens has until 2022 acted as our legal sponsor for permits from the Greek Ministry of Culture, for which we are deeply grateful.
+The British School at Athens until 2022 acted as our legal sponsor for permits from the Greek Ministry of Culture and Sports, for which we are deeply grateful.